 For the autochanger to be used, you must also specify Autochanger = yes in the Device Resource in the Storage daemon's configuration file as well as other important Storage daemon configuration information.
+To help Bacula understand your Autochanger setup, instead of using the Directive Autochanger = yes, it is preferable to specify the name of the Autochanger in place of the word yes.
 Please consult the Using Autochangers manual of this chapter for the details of using autochangers.

 Maximum Concurrent Jobs = <number> where <number> is the maximum number of Jobs with the current Storage resource that can run concurrently.
 Note, this directive limits only Jobs for Jobs using this Storage daemon.
 Any other restrictions on the maximum concurrent jobs such as in the Director, Job, or Client resources will also apply in addition to any limit specified here.
 The default is set to 1, but you may set it to a larger number.
-However, if you set the Storage daemon's number of concurrent jobs greater than one, we recommend that you read the waring documented under Maximum Concurrent Jobs in the Director's resource or simply turn data spooling on as documented in the Data Spooling chapter of this manual.
+However, if you set the Storage daemon's number of concurrent jobs greater than one, we recommend that you read the warning documented under Maximum Concurrent Jobs in the Director's resource or simply turn data spooling on as documented in the Data Spooling chapter of this manual.